GirlsCodeMK/libraryapp-hackathon-python-starthere/README.md

         * library | book | Can view book
         * library | copy | Can view copy
         * library | loan | Can view loan
-10. In the admin site, create some users, book, copies, and loans.
+4. In the admin site, create some users, books, copies, and loans.
 Create at least one librarian and one library-user.

 # Links